LGBTQ rights in Bosnia and Herzegovina: Social conditions

-In March 2023, activists at the offices of Transparency International, claim that they were attacked by a group of men after a local event was banned by police.
+In March 2023, activists at the offices of Transparency International, claimed that they were attacked by a group of men after a local event was banned by police.
 According to the activists, a few dozen men chased them through the streets.

-The attack came after LGBT movie screenings and discussions were cancelled by police for security concerns and after Bosnian Serb President, Milorad Dodik called LGBT people harassers and stated that they should be prevented from gathering.
-Banja Luka's mayor, where the attack took place, stated that the LGBT community should stay in Sarajevo and away from smaller cities like Banja Luka.
+The attack came after LGBT film screenings and discussions were cancelled by police for security concerns and after Republika Srpska President, Milorad Dodik, called LGBT people harassers and stated that they should be prevented from gathering.
+Banja Luka's mayor, Draško Stanivuković, where the attack took place, stated that the LGBT community should stay in Sarajevo and away from smaller cities like Banja Luka.

 Public opinion

 A 2015 survey found 48% of Bosnians would try to cure their child if they came out as gay.
 Another 16% stated that they would stop communicating with their child altogether.
 It also found 19% of Bosnia and Herzegovina's population supported granting same-sex couples some rights associated with marriage, such as economic and social rights.

 According to a Pew Research poll published in 2017, 13% of respondents in Bosnia and Herzegovina supported same-sex marriage, with 84% opposed.
 It showed that 82% of Bosnians believed that homosexuality should not be accepted by society.

 According to a poll published in 2019, before the first gay pride parade in Sarajevo, 24% of respondents supported the parade, with 72% against.
 14% of respondents stated that they supported the legalisation of same-sex marriage, with 81% opposed.
 The poll was conducted in Sarajevo Canton, not covering the rest of the country.

 According to a 2021 study, the first LGBT+ Pride parade in Sarajevo led to increased support for LGBT activism in Sarajevo.
 It did not however diffuse nationwide.